crshenx/ecommerce-dress/README.md

 ## Learning Goals

-" " is an e-commerce platform that lets the user interact and shop for wedding dresses; allowing the user to browse the catalog, and checkout using a shopping cart - created by members of Flatiron School.
+Yes to the Dress is an e-commerce platform that lets the user interact and shop for wedding dresses; allowing the user to browse the catalog, and checkout using a shopping cart - created by members of Flatiron School.

 Users will be able to: